amirfreak/amirfreak/README.md

 # Hi there 👋, I'm Amir Mohammad Easazadeh

-Welcome to my GitHub profile!
+🎸🖤🤘 Welcommen to mein Profilen 🤘🖤🎸

 ## 🚀 About Me